-For more than three decades, Lawrence Berkeley National Laboratory’s (Berkeley Lab) International Energy Analysis Department (IEAD) has been working to deliver unbiased scientific research, analysis, and tools to make buildings around the world more energy efficient, cost effective, comfortable, and healthy.
+For more than three decades, Lawrence Berkeley National Laboratory’s (Berkeley Lab) international researchers have been working to deliver unbiased scientific research, analysis, and tools to make buildings around the world more energy efficient, cost effective, comfortable, and healthy.
 Core to the group’s value delivery model is an unparalleled technical knowledgebase and network of government, intergovernmental, academic, and industry partners, in addition to world class technical capabilities and facilities, such as FLEXLAB®.

 Mandatory or voluntary building energy codes and standards for new or existing buildings can play an important role in energy conservation.
 Studies indicate that efficiency standards can generate energy reductions of 20 to 40% or more.
 Since the 1990’s, Berkeley Lab has been working with emerging economies on building energy codes and standards development.
 Our work has involved training in the use of DOE-2, EnergyPlus, and other building energy simulation software, as well as assistance in the drafting and implementation of building energy standards.

 In Association of Southeast Asian Nations (ASEAN), Berkeley Lab worked with the U.S. Agency for International Development (USAID) to support commercial building energy efficiency standard development, with a focus on Indonesia, the Philippines, Singapore, and Thailand.
 For more, visit the ASEAN-USAID Building Energy Conservation Project.